sebastianlarisch/spryker-docs/docs/scos/dev/data-export/202009.0/data-export.md

 Check out the default .yml export configuration file [order_export_config.yml](https://github.com/spryker-shop/suite/blob/master/data/export/production/order_export_config.yml) for example.
 It’s configuration presupposes batch export of the three data entities: *order*, *order-item*, *order-expense.*

-When running the command for data export with this file,` console data:export --config order_export_config.yml`, exported .csv files are created in `data/export`.
+When running the command for data export with this file,` console data:export --config order_export_config.yml`, exported CSV files are created in `data/export`.
 For each data entity and store, a separate file is generated, namely:

 * order-expenses_AT.csv
 * order-expenses_DE.csv